Common abbreviations used in

 Magnitudes:

-5 magnitudes is a factor of 100 in
+5 magnitudes is a factor of

 brightness, with low magnitudes brighter.